About raising multilingual or bilingual children

 Raising multilingual or bilingual children: your family’s options

-It’s ideal if you both understand each other’s languages so neither of you feels left out when you speak your native language to your child.
+It’s ideal if you both understand each other’s languages so neither of you feels left out when you speak your language to your child.

-The minority language model means that your children hear, speak and use your native language a lot at home, because you and your partner are using it.
+The heritage language model means that your child hears, speaks and uses your heritage language a lot, because everyone in the family is using it.

 Raising multilingual or bilingual children: tips

-Here are some practical tips for supporting your child’s multilingual or bilingual development:
+Here are some practical tips for supporting your child’s multilingual or bilingual development.

 Play and games

-- Sing songs, dance and play music in your language.
+- Sing songs, dance and play music in your heritage language.
 Children love music, and melody is a great way to help them remember things.

-- Look out for cultural activities that you and your child can do together to tap into your family’s cultural heritage and identity.
+- Look for cultural activities that you and your child can do together to tap into your family’s cultural heritage and identity.
 For example, Harmony Day in March each year is widely celebrated across Australia.